adempiere/adempiere-site/src/community/apply_for_projects_to_allocate_funds_from_the_foundation.md

 ---
-title: Procedure to Apply for Projects to allocate funds from the foundation
+title: How to Apply for Projects?
 category: Comunnity
 star: 9
 sticky: 9